Marlins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Marlins have posted a mark of 2-4.
+- Over the past 10 games, the Marlins have been favored just once and won that contest.

-- When it comes to the total, the Marlins and their foes are 5-4-1 in their previous 10 contests.

-- The last 10 Marlins games have not had a runline set by oddsmakers.
-The average over/under set by oddsmakers in Miami's past five contests has been 8.1, a span in which the Marlins and their opponents have hit the over each time.
+- In their last 10 games with a total, the Marlins and their opponents have combined to hit the over five times.

 Marlins Betting Records & Stats

-- Miami is 6-9 this season when entering a game as the underdog by +100 or more on the moneyline.
+- Miami has gone 3-2 (winning 60% of its games) when it has played as moneyline favorites of -130 or shorter.

-- The moneyline set for this matchup implies the Marlins have a 50% chance of coming away with a victory in the contest.
+- Based on this contest's moneyline, the Marlins have an implied win probability of 56.5%.

-- Miami and its opponents have gone over the total this season in 11 of its 25 opportunities.
+- Miami has played in 26 games with an over/under set, and have combined with its opponents to go over the total 11 times (11-13-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.